albanda/CE888-2023/lab2-statistics/README.md

 Other files for this week:

 - _customers.csv_: dataset of sales used to test your bootstrap function.
-- _vehicles.csv_: dataset of vehicle consumption for two different fleets -- you'll need this for the quiz.
+- _vehicles.csv_: dataset of vehicle consumption (in mpg -- miles per gallon) for two different fleets -- you'll need this for the quiz.
 - _voting\_data.py_: dataset of percentages of democratic votes in Pennsylvania and Ohio -- you'll need this for the quiz.